 - Lentigo maligna is similar to the superficial spreading type, as it also grows close to the skin surface before penetrating more deeply.
 It usually appears as a flat or mildly elevated mottled tan, brown or dark brown discoloration.

 - Acral lentiginous melanoma also spreads superficially before penetrating more deeply.
 It is different from the others, as it usually appears as a black or brown discoloration under the nails, on the sole of a foot or the palm of a hand.
-It is the most common melanoma in African-Americans and Asians and the least common among Caucasians.
+It is the most common type of melanoma in African-Americans and Asians and the least common among Caucasians.

 - Nodular melanoma has usually spread by the time it is first diagnosed.
 The malignancy is typically recognized when it becomes a colored bump.